Skip to Main Content

 8. How do I return something I borrowed through ILL?

-Please use the book drop in the Library vestibule to return your ILL books or other physical material borrowed through ILL.
+Please use the book drop in the Library vestibule or Information Desk to return your ILL books or other physical materials borrowed through ILL.
 Journal article and book chapter copies do not need to be returned.